amymgardiner/Note-Taker/README.md

 [Note Taker](https://note-taker-fzox.onrender.com/)

+==Note: I use Render now for hosting my school projects, on their free plan.
+A free plan will spin down after 15 minutes of inactivity, and the next request will spin it back up, which can take awhile.
+So please be patient as the site may take some time to initially load due to Render restrictions.==

 You can also clone my [GitHub Repository](https://github.com/amymgardiner/Note-Taker).
 Please make sure you have [Node.js](https://coding-boot-camp.github.io/full-stack/nodejs/how-to-install-nodejs) downloaded first.

 Once cloned, open up your command line terminal and go to the file containing the repository on your computer.
 Then type in the following command: